 - Avoid using passwords that contain common phrases, slang, places, or names

 - Use a password manager to help generate, store, and manage your passwords

-- Never use an unsecured Wi-Fi connection
+- Never use an unsecured Wi-Fi connection without a VPN

 Virginia Tech researchers led by Dr. Wang have collected a number of publicly available password datasets from the Internet in January 2017.
 The datasets were obtained from various online forums and data archives.
 The resulting 107 datasets (61.5 million passwords) allow the researchers to analyze how users reuse and modify their passwords across different online services.
 The analysis result shows that users are likely to simply modify their existing passwords to create new ones, and the modification patterns are highly predicable.
 The goal of this research is to provide a deeper understanding of how weak passwords are generated, and use the insights to drive the design of better password management tools.
 More details can be found at https://people.cs.vt.edu/gangwang/pass.pdf